NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 ### Review

 In this exercise, you have completed the following tasks:
-- Created an Azure AI Foundry project using a GPT-4o model.
+- Created an Microsoft Foundry project using a GPT-4o model.
 - Created an AI agent
 - Tested your agent